gschiralli/WEB422-Rest-Inn-API/README.md

 ### POST /properties

 The above end point creates a property.
-You must submit the property data in the body of the request (as JSON), The data includes  :
+You must submit the property data in the body of the request (as JSON), the data includes  :

 title (required),
 rentalPrice (required),